This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 1986

+We analyzed the foreign market and saw that juice consumption in Spain was very low, at 4 liters per capita, and we sensed that this consumption would have to increase in the coming years.
+Today, it is 30 liters per capita.
 Juice was chosen to enter the non-alcoholic beverage sector.
-The first strategic approach we faced was what to call the juice.
+The first strategic issue we faced was what to call the juice.
 We knew that calling it Don Simón had its advantages and disadvantages.
-Once again, we ignored the opposing opinions that advised us to name the juice something else.
+Once again, we ignored the opinions against it, which advised us to give the juice another brand name.
 Indeed, at that time, the Don Simón brand was closely linked to wine, but we were convinced that by doing things right and providing quality, we could not only call the juice Don Simón, but also a range of other beverages.
-Our business strategy was to create an umbrella brand with Don Simón and invest in it.
+Our business strategy was to create an umbrella brand with Don Simón and commit to it.

 Marketing and advertising